shephertz/AppWarpCocos2DX/README.md

 Visit [AppWarp Cocos2DX home page](https://github.com/shephertz/AppWarpDeveloper/wiki/Cocos2DX-Home) to learn about AppWarp features and documentation.
 ##Instructions for iOS

+* Download the contents of this repo

-* Add the AppWarpX folder to your xcode project's sources.
+* Extract the contents and add (drag n drop) the AppWarpX folder to your xcode project.

 * Your XCode structure should look something like this